 Search for:

-We are The Ohio EMS Chiefs Association
+We are the Ohio EMS Chiefs Association

 The Ohio EMS Chiefs Association represents the leadership and crews of public, EMS-only departments in the state legislature, on national EMS boards, and much more.